Taskmaster The Podcast *Best of Series 18*

 I was finishing a smoothie.

-it's not a persona, guys.
+It's not a persona, guys.
+Emma loves smoothies.

 I do.

-But that's actually, that speaks to what goes on in those tasks because they say you have 20 minutes or whatever, but it actually always feels like less.
+But that's actually, that speaks to what goes on in those tasks.
+Because they say you have 20 minutes or whatever, but it actually always feels like less.

-Or I think it kind of is less because you're sort of against the clock, you're working with people, whatever.
+Or I think it kind of is less because you're sort of against the clock.
+You're working with people, whatever.

 Smoothies and making smoothies